Nature, culture and history

 Until 1842 it was illegal to occupy land within 80km of the Moreton Bay penal settlement.
 From this date on, station lessees began to arrive in the Fassifern area, setting up sheep and cattle runs.
 By 1857 three large station runs covered the whole district.
 Up until the 1880s, the peaks remained untouched with only a small amount of timber removed for fencing and yards.
 During the life of the area's timber industry, only the occasional stand of crows ash, rosewood, pine and red cedar were removed from the lower slopes of the peaks.
 The peaks' inaccessibility saved many undisturbed stands of timber and significant wildlife habitats.
 Seen as having very little agricultural, grazing or timber value, the peaks were largely left as monuments to pre-European settlement.
 Feral animals and inappropriate fire were the only impacts that altered the vegetation and animal populations of the peaks.

-Corresponding to the park's recognition as a significant natural and cultural location in south-east Queensland was its rising credibility as a rock climbing site.
+Corresponding to the park's recognition as a significant natural and cultural location in south-east Queensland was its rising credibility as a rock climbing site, specifically the Mount French section.
 A new culture emerged to see the mountain through different eyes and to know the mountain by a different name.

 To the rock climbing world, Mount French is known as ‘Frog Buttress’.
 It is internationally renowned for its crack climbs (vertical rock crevices).